Mid Mountains Legal Blog

 A separating couple will often arrange the way in which their assets, finances and liabilities will be divided.

-One part of the property settlement process is the evaluation of the couple’s ‘property pool’, including items of value such as:
+One part of the property settlement process is the evaluation of the couple’s ‘property pool’.

-The way in which the Federal Circuit and Family Court of Australia categorises these assets can significantly impact the splitting of assets.
+The way in which the Federal Circuit and Family Court categorises these assets can significantly impact the splitting of assets.

-To determine the splitting of assets, the court considers factors such as each party’s contribution to the property pool and each party’s future needs, and whether the outcome is just and equitable.
+To determine the splitting of assets, the court considers factors such as each party’s contribution to the property pool and their future needs, and whether the outcome is just and equitable.

 Property vs financial resources